kubedb/cli/docs/guides/postgres/snapshot/continuous_archiving.md

 > Note: Yaml files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).

-## Create Postgres with Continuous Archiving
+## Create PostgreSQL with Continuous Archiving

 Below is the Postgres object created with Continuous Archiving support.